NikhilPappu/nikhil.github.io/music.md

 <h3>Music</h3>
 <p>I used to listen to retro progressive rock back in the day.
-These days, I mostly listen to instrumental math rock.
+These days, I mostly listen to modern instrumental math rock.
 A list of some of my favorite instrumental albums can be found <a href="/personal/music/">here</a>.